abdelhafizm/AISA-Tech-Interview/README.md

 Your tasks are:

 # Preparation
-1. Clone the repo
-2. Create a new branch named "tech-interview"
+To begin, clone the repo, then create a new branch call ```tech-interview``` to add your functionality.

 # Tasks
 On the branch you created, add functionality that fulfils the following tasks.
 You are allowed to change the skeleton functions as you see fit.
 You're also allowed (encouraged) to add helper functions, but the main call should be to the ```run_interview``` provided.
 You **may not** change the ```if __name__ == '__main__'``` code block.